- Rollins College

 - Organization type

 - Non-tenure track

-Special preference will be given to those candidates with experience in study abroad, service learning, as well as instructional technology in language instruction.
+Special preference will be given to those candidates with experience with service learning in their courses, as well as instructional technology in language instruction.
 The preferred candidate will be able to make meaningful contributions and increase the diversity of the Department´s course offerings as well as across campus programs, such as African and African American Studies, Middle East and North African Studies, as well as the Latin American & Caribbean Studies.